Closing Acorns Account

 How to Cancel Acorns Subscription

 Closing an account at Acorns only closes the account.
-It does not stop the monthly subscription, which has a fee.
-To avoid the fee, you also need to cancel the subscription.
-Go back to the list of accounts on the website or app and scroll to the section for managing subscriptions.
-Here, you’ll find a link to cancel the subscription.
+It does not cancel the monthly subscription, which carries a fee.
+To avoid this fee, you need to cancel the subscription.
+To do this, go back to the list of accounts on either the website or mobile app and scroll down to the section to manage the subscription.
+Here, there is a link to cancel the subscription.

 Best Free Alternatives